"

 Welcome to the Pharmaceutical Microbiology Forum (PMF)

 The Pharmaceutical Microbiology Forum (PMF) is a not-for-profit scientific and educational organization founded in 1992 to provide a forum for microbiologists involved in the pharmaceutical, medical device, personal product, biotechnology, cosmetic, and related microbiology laboratory areas to exchange information on microbiological issues.
 The PMF also provides an opportunity to interact with regulatory agencies internationally.
+The PMF website also includes a variety of other information useful to microbiologists.
 Sponsors are critical for the continued existence of the PMF.
 Please click HERE for a downloadable pdf file containing all you need to know to become a valued sponsor of the PMF, and thank you in advance!

 Interactive Forum